datacommonsorg/website/packages/web-components/docs/components/line.md

   Optionally specify a custom chart color for each variable.
 Pass colors in the same order as variables.

   Values should follow CSS specification (keywords, rgb, rgba, hsl, #hex).
 Separate multiple values with spaces, e.g., `"#ff0000 #00ff00 #0000ff"`.
 Make sure individual colors have no spaces.
 For example, use `rgba(255,0,0,0.3)` instead of `rgba(255, 0, 0, 0.3)`.

+- `variableNameRegex` _string_

+  Optionally specify regex to use to extract out variable name. e.g., if the variableNameRegex is "(.*?)(?=:)", only the part before a ":" will be used for variable names.
+So "variable 1: test" will become "variable 1".